 pH Adjustment Using Hydrochloric Acid

-An option to decrease a water’s pH is the utilization of hydrochloric acid (HCL).
-If there is a lower flow rate and less automation required for pH control, AdEdge’s HCL pH adjustment module can be a viable option.
+An option to decrease a waters pH is the utilization of hydrochloric acid (HCL).
+If there are a lower flow rate and less automation required for pH control then, AdEdge’s HCL pH adjustment module can be a viable option.
 The HCL pH adjustment module is designed to decrease the pH of the source water through the injection of a 36% solution of HCL.
 Just as with other chemical feed modules, a simple peristaltic pump delivers the appropriate solution strength through an injection point upstream of the treatment system.
 AdEdge will provide the proper dosing calculations based on the water chemistry and maximum flow rates of the well or demand.
-The chemical feed pump can be controlled through a switched outlet so that the chemical feed pump will be energized when the well pump is initiated, or through a PCM and flow meter combination if the chemical feed is required to be controlled by the flow rate.
+The chemical feed pump can be controlled through a switched outlet so that the chemical feed pump will be energized when the good pump is initiated or through a PCM and flow meter combination if the chemical feed is required to be controlled by the flow rate.

-Ferric Chloride (FeCl3) is a widely used iron salt in the water and wastewater treatment industry, primarily utilized as a coagulant or flocculent.
-When introduced into a treatment process, ferric chloride assists in the coagulation of various contaminants found in water supplies but is mainly used for the co-precipitation of arsenic and iron.
-Since iron and arsenic are naturally attracted to each other, the addition of ferric chloride is an ideal approach for arsenic removal, usually resulting in lower capital and operating over alternative technologies.
+Ferric Chloride (FeCl3) is a widely used iron salt in the water and wastewater treatment industry primarily as a coagulant or flocculent.
+When introduced into a treatment process, ferric chloride assists in the coagulation of various contaminants found in water supplies but is mainly used for the co-precipitation of Arsenic and Iron.
+Since iron and arsenic are naturally attracted to each other, the addition of ferric chloride is an ideal approach for arsenic removal, usually resulting in lower capital and operating costs over alternative technologies.